 INTJs are really the powerhouses when it comes to strategy.
 They have the innate ability to recognize patterns and that always puts them at an advantage.

-Because of this, the INTJ intuition is often strong and usually right.
+Because of this, the INTJ Introverted Intuition is often strong and usually right.
 They can predict outcomes with much more accuracy than many other personality types.

 INTJs, however, prefer to think about which method of action will result in the best possible outcome.